menghanj8072/sep11-freedom-project/entries/entry05.md

     location.reload();
   });
 ```
 After finishing the game I found it boring.
 So I added something new to the game.
+I added a potion into the game.
+When the player collides with the potion, the speed of the fish and the score will increase.